Bipartite extension graphs and the Duflo--Serganova functor: Introduction

 For other cases it make sense to restrict (Dex2) to certain values of $x$: for instance, for affine superalgebras $\fg$ it makes sense to consider $x$ such that $\DS_x(\fg)$ is affine and for $\CC=\CO(\fg)$ it makes sense to consider $x$ "preserving" the category $\CO$ (see~\cite{Gdepth}, Sections 7 and 8 respectively).

 The examples with $\pari$ satisfying (Dex1) and (Dex2) include $\Fin(\fg)$ for $\fg=\fgl(m|n)$ (this follows from~\cite{HW}) and the full subcategory of integrable modules in the category $\CO(\fgl(1|n)^{(1)})$ (this follows from~\cite{GSaff}).
 In Section~\ref{sectatyp1} we will check the existence of $\pari$ for exceptional Lie superalgebras.
 We will introduce $\pari$ satisfying (Dex1) for $\osp(m|n)$-case; in~\cite{GH} we will show that (Dex2) holds in this case too.
 It would be interesting to find other examples with $\pari$ satisfying (Dex1) and (Dex2).
-The strange superalgebras $\fp_n,\fq_n$ do not admit $\pari$ satisfying (Dex1), (Dex2) ($\DS_x$ maps the standard representation to the standard representation of a smaller algebra; the standard representation is indecomposable for each $n$ and is simple only for $n\geq 2$).
+The strange superalgebras $\fp_n,\fq_n$ do not admit $\pari$ satisfying (Dex1), (Dex2).
 By~\cite{GNS}, for $n\leq 3$, $\Fin(\fq_n)$ admits $\pari$ satisfying (Dex1); this does not hold for larger $n$, see~\cite{MM}.
 Moreover, the module $\DS_x(L)$ is not pure for each atypical $L\in\Irr(\Fin(\fq_2))$ (and $x\not=0$), see~\cite{Gdepth}, 5.5.2.
 By contrast, the module $\DS_x(L)$ is pure for $L\in\Irr(\Fin(\fp_n))$ if $x$ is of rank $1$, see~\cite{EAS}.

-In~\cite{GS}, C.~Gruson and V.~Serganova express the characterof a simple finite-dimensional $\osp(M|N)$-module in terms of a basis consisting of ``Euler characters''.
-Using $\pari$ we show that all coefficients in such formula have the same sign (equal to $\pari(L)$) (we call this property ``positiveness'').
+In~\cite{GS}, C.~Gruson and V.~Serganova express the character of a simple finite-dimensional $\osp(M|N)$-module in terms of a basis consisting of ``Euler characters''.
+Using $\pari$ we will show that all coefficients in such formula have the same sign (equal to $\pari(L)$) (we call this property ``positiveness'').
 The similar formulae hold for the simple modules in $\Fin(\fg)$, where $\fg$ is an exceptional Lie superalgebra or $\fgl(1|n)^{(1)}$ (see~\cite{KW2},\cite{S3}).
+For $\fq_n$ the character formula of the above form was obtained in~\cite{PS1},\cite{PS2} (see also~\cite{Br}).
 In~\cite{GH2} we will prove a Gruson-Serganova type character formula for $\fgl(m|n)$-case.
-By Hinich's Lemma the $\DS$-functor induces a homomorphism $ds$ between the reduced Grothendieck rings of $\fg$-modules and $\fg_x$-modules (in many cases $ds$ can be represented as the restriction of supercharacters to a subalgebra of $\fh$, see~\cite{HR}).
-For the exceptional Lie superalgebras and for $\fgl(1|n)^{(1)}$, the kernel of $ds$ in $\CC(\fg)$ is spanned by the images of Euler characters, see~\ref{remGSchar}.
-For $\fq_n$ the character formula of the above form was obtained in~\cite{PS1},\cite{PS2} (see also~\cite{Br}); by~\cite{Cheng}, the reduced Grothendieck rings of $\Fin(\fq_n)$ is isomorphic to $\mathbb{Z}$.